willcpope/HeroesOfPymoli/README.md

 ### Most Profitable Items

-* Identify the 5 most profitable items by total purchase value, then list (in a table):
+* Identified the 5 most profitable items by total purchase value, then list (in a table):
   * Item ID
   * Item Name
   * Purchase Count
   * Item Price
   * Total Purchase Value

-As final considerations:

-* You must use the Pandas Library and the Jupyter Notebook.
-* You must submit a link to your Jupyter Notebook with the viewable Data Frames.
-* You must include a written description of three observable trends based on the data.
-* See [Example Solution](HeroesOfPymoli/HeroesOfPymoli_starter.ipynb) for a reference on expected format.

 ### Observable Trends Based on the Data